cloudflare/cloudflare-docs/content/support/Analytics/Essentials/Understanding Cloudflare Site Analytics.md

 The metrics aggregated under this tab span multiple Cloudflare services.
 The panels available include:

 -   **Origin Performance (Argo)** (add-on service) - Displays metrics related to response time between the Cloudflare edge network and origin servers for the last 48 hours.
-For additional details, see [Argo Analytics](https://support.cloudflare.com/hc/articles/115001255631-Argo-Analytics).
+For additional details, refer to [Argo Analytics](https://support.cloudflare.com/hc/articles/115001255631-Argo-Analytics).
 -   **Overview** - Displays a set of pie charts for: **Client HTTP Version Used**, **Bandwidth Saved**, and **Content Type Breakdown**.
 If available, the expandable **Details** link display a table with numerical data.

 ### DNS